 Contact a Coweta County truck accident personal injury attorney for a free consultation

 When truck drivers drive vehicles that are unsafe, serious accidents can occur.
 Our lawyers know how to get each client we represent the compensation they deserve.
 We work tirelessly to ensure that our clients get the compensation to which they are entitled, and are dedicated to holding negligent truck drivers accountable.
-To schedule a free consultation with an experienced Coweta County truck accident lawyer, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation with an experienced Coweta County truck accident lawyer, call Shane Smith Law today at (770) 487-8999.